 - PMO

-- A PMO often prepares the reports on projects and resources at portfolio level for top management.
+- The PMO is the body that often prepares the reports on projects and resources at portfolio level for top management.
 It requires a project list with the status to be able to check with project managers when this seems necessary.
 Any escalations identified are reported to the top for decision-making.

 - Team leaders